robotlabvn/robotlabvn.github.io/_posts/2020-07-31-How-to-build-a-C++-project-with-CMake.md

 add_executable(useHello useHello.cpp)
 target_link_libraries(useHello hello_shared)
 ```
-- 3. **Create a build directory**: Create a separate directory for building your project.
+- Step 3. **Create a build directory**: Create a separate directory for building your project.
 This keeps the build files separate from your source code.

-- 4. **Run CMake**: In the build directory, run the command `cmake /path/to/source/code`.
+- Step 4. **Run CMake**: In the build directory, run the command `cmake /path/to/source/code`.
 This generates the build files based on the instructions in your CMakeLists.txt file[1](https://ncona.com/2019/03/building-a-cpp-project-with-cmake/), [3](https://jdhao.github.io/2020/12/12/build_opencv_project_with_cmake/).

 ```
+rm -rf build
+mk build
 cd build
 cmake ..
 ```

-- 5. **Build the project**: Use the appropriate build tool to build your project.
+- Step 5. **Build the project**: Use the appropriate build tool to build your project.
 This could be
 make, ninja, or another tool depending on your system and preferences.
 Run the command `make` in the build directory to build the project[1](https://ncona.com/2019/03/building-a-cpp-project-with-cmake/), [3](https://jdhao.github.io/2020/12/12/build_opencv_project_with_cmake/).